morningspace/kubemacro-hub/macros/docs/delete-pod-by-svc.md

 ## Macro: delete-pod-by-svc

-Delete all pods belonging to a service.
+Delete all pods associated with a service.

 Author: [morningspace](https://github.com/morningspace/)